Whapps/best-practices/code-review/README.md

 standard commit message format of a single line with "Multiple changes:" followed by a blank line, followed by the type of lines described earlier.

+* The person whos code is being reviewed is either not to be in the room or there to quietly take notes or answer questions.
+Argument is not accptible but discussion is.

 * Use the GitHub compare view to see the change diff.